xbenov/gcomp-rescue/DEFEND-Database-server-game.md

 After that, **open and edit the MySQL configuration file** and set up SSL configuration settings.
 There’s a peculiarity in the commented out SSL settings provided in the configuration file and it’s that “`ssl = on`” is not a valid setting.
 The correct setting that you must use is “`ssl = true`”.

 Do the same on the web server side with the **phpMyAdmin configuration file**.
-Leave the `ssl_verify` setting as false.

 ### Hints: